-Income tax recovery for fiscal 2016 amounted to \$1.4 million for an effective tax recovery rate of 5.5%.
-In fiscal 2015, income tax expense amounted to \$4.1 million for an effective tax expense rate of 23.5%.
-The effective tax rate for fiscal 2016 was impacted primarily by the change in the fair value of marketable securities due to the adoption of IFRS 9 (2014), non-deductible goodwill impairment and a \$2.7 million change in an unrecognized deferred tax asset on the marketable securities portfolio.
-The Company's effective tax rates include the impact of changes in substantively enacted tax rates in various tax jurisdictions in Canada.
+The income tax recovery for fiscal 2018 amounted to \$0.7 million for an effective tax recovery rate of 4.3% (income tax expense in fiscal 2017 amounted to \$0.2 million for an effective tax expense rate of 1.7%).
+The effective tax rate for fiscal 2018 was impacted primarily by a non-deductible goodwill impairment expense of \$26.3 million, a \$7.3 million increase in the fair value of marketable securities for which no deferred tax asset has been recognized (as described in Note 9 to the audited consolidated financial statements for fiscal 2018), and by tax exempt dividend income relative to the Company's active business income.
+The Company's effective tax rates include the impact of changes in substantively enacted tax rates in various tax jurisdictions.